 Here’s the following identifying characteristics for good bots vs. bad bots:

-Bad bots, on the other hand, can not be regulated.
+Bad bots, on the other hand, cannot be regulated.
 By their nature, they are programmed to cause harm in one way or another.
-Which is why it’s important to detect bot behaviour quickly, determine its intent and mitigate bots with malicious intent.
+Which is why it’s important to detect bot traffic and behaviour quickly, determine its intent and mitigate bad bots.

-There a range of bad bot use cases that your business must be aware of, for more information visit:
+There a range of bad bot use cases that your business must be aware of.